US Senate hearing on China to draw rare Biden cabinet trio

 The app has been banned from government-issued phones in countries such as Canada and Australia over concerns China can access user data or influence what people see.

-(Reporting by Patricia Zengerle; additional reporting by Idrees Ali; Editing by Howard Goller)
+(Reporting by Patricia Zengerle; additional reporting by Idrees Ali; Editing by Howard Goller and Lisa Shumaker)

 ((patricia.zengerle@thomsonreuters.com, www.twitter.com/ReutersZengerle; 001-202-898-8390;))